salva/fastdbfs/README.md

     - The methods provided for uploading data are too simplistic.
 They can not be parallelized and in some edge cases transfers may become corrupted (`fastdbfs` tries to protect against that).

+    - The metadata available is limited to file size and modification time.

+* Glob expression checking is done using python `fnmatch` module that only supports a very small subset of patterns.
+Specifically, it lacks support for alternations as in `*.{jpeg,jpg,png}`.

 # TODO